SecurityEssentials/Teams2NVivo/index.md

 * Delete the transcript entries in NVivo (either *Select All - Right click Delete*; or just *Undo* a couple of times).
 * Change the timings in the transcript using the timeshift parameter.
-* And reload the transcript as above.
+* And reload the transcript and fix the paragraph endings as above.
 Experiment with different values of the timeshift until it's close enough for your needs (-10 is typical).

 ## Credits